-The Company's income tax returns for 2008 and 2009 are currently under examination by the U.S. Internal Revenue Service.
+The Company's income tax returns for 2007, 2008 and 2009 are currently under examination by the U.S. Internal Revenue Service.
+See "Risk Factors - Fluctuations in our future effective tax rates could affect our future operating results, financial condition and cash flows" for additional information.